Helen of Troy Limited: Company structure

 Since that time, the company has grown organically and through acquisition and operates in three reportable business segments.
-The company divested its former Nutritional Supplements business in December, 2017.
+The company divested its former Nutritional Supplements business in December 2017.
 By order of sales contribution, these are Health & Home, Housewares, and Beauty.
 Helen of Troy's sales were $1.49 billion in Fiscal Year 2018 (on a continuing operations basis, as reported).

 As of February 28, 2018, the company employed approximately 1,489 full-time employees worldwide.
-The company's US headquarters and Shared Services Center is in a unique northwest El Paso building, and the company has two distribution facilities in Olive Branch and Southaven, Mississippi.
-The company also has offices in Bend, Oregon; New York City; Mexico City; Toronto; Sheffield; Bussigny-près-Lausanne; Macau; Shenzhen; and Hong Kong.
+The company's US headquarters and Shared Services Center is in a northwest El Paso building, and the company has three distribution facilities in Olive Branch, Mississippi, Southaven, Mississippi, and Arlington, Tennessee.
+The company also has offices in Marlborough, Massachusetts; Boston, Massachusetts; Cortez, Colorado; Bend, Oregon; New York City; Mexico City; Toronto; Sheffield; Bussigny-près-Lausanne; Macau; Shenzhen; and Hong Kong.